Your breath has an interesting ability to provide clues to your overall health.

 - Use sugar-free mints or gum to stimulate saliva.

-- Your doctor or dentist may prescribe a medication to stimulate the production of saliva.
+- Your doctor or dentist may prescribe a medication to stimulate saliva production.

-- If you wear dentures, make sure they fit well and take them off at night.
+- If you wear dentures, ensure they fit well and take them out at night.